Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Numerical Experiments

 \paragraph*{Discussion} We showed that for verification of safety specification on a selected number of examples from ARCH-COMP~\cite{ARCH22:ARCH_COMP22_Category_Report_Artificial}, the runtime of our approach is comparable with the state-of-the-art methods POLAR~\cite{CH-JF-XC-WL-QZ:22} and JuliaReach~\cite{CS-MF-SG:22}.
-On the other benchmarks in~\cite{ARCH22:ARCH_COMP22_Category_Report_Artificial}, our method is unable to verify the desired specification.
-In the next section, we show that our interconnection-based and interaction-based methods enjoy better scalability compared to POLAR and JuliaReach.
+On the other benchmarks in~\cite{ARCH22:ARCH_COMP22_Category_Report_Artificial}, our method is unable to verify the desired specification at this time, due to their large time horizons and excessive over-approximation buildup.
+In the next section, however, we show that our interconnection-based and interaction-based methods enjoy better scalability compared to POLAR and JuliaReach.